 As an orchestral and jazz saxophonist, Long is the lead alto saxophonist with both the Blue Wisp Big Band and the Cincinnati Contemporary Jazz Orchestra.
 He performs regularly with the Cincinnati Symphony and Pops (since 2004), Dayton Philharmonic, and Lexington Philharmonic Orchestras.
-He has also performed with the Pittsburgh Symphony and Pops, Dayton Philharmonic, Middletown Symphony, Richmond (IN) Symphony, Blue Ash Montgomery Symphony, Kentucky Symphony, and Lexington Philharmonic Orchestras, as well as the Cincinnati Opera.
+He has also performed with the Pittsburgh Symphony and Pops, Cincinnati Chamber, Middletown Symphony, Richmond (IN) Symphony, Blue Ash Montgomery Symphony, and Kentucky Symphony Orchestras, as well as the Cincinnati Opera.
 In addition, he has performed in concert with New York Voices, John Adams, Aretha Franklin, Jimmy Heath, Manhattan Transfer, Ray Charles, Chaka Khan, Freddie Cole, Lew Soloff, Linda Eder, Frank Sinatra Jr., Byron Stripling, Bernadette Peters, Bobby Shew, Wayne Brady, The Temptations, Debbie Boone, and Idina Menzel.

 Previous to Miami University, Dr. Long held faculty positions at the University of Cincinnati College-Conservatory of Music, the University of Louisville, Slippery Rock University of Pennsylvania, and Northern Kentucky University.
 He has lectured at the International Saxophone Symposium; has been a guest artist at universities and jazz festivals across the United States; and guest director of district jazz festivals in Ohio, Pennsylvania, and Kentucky.